Tree Pod Burial Explained: Becoming a Tree After Death

 Any remaining soil can be donated to conservation projects.
 Earth owns conservation land where the soil from our process is used to nurture, restore and conserve a beautiful corner of the Olympic Peninsula.
 This land is surrounded by Giant Maple, Red Cedar and Douglas-fir trees.
 The soil is so important to the restoration of this land that it can be very meaningfully said that a person is becoming a part of this forest and returning to nature.

-Earth has also partnered with the San Joaquin River Parkway and Conservation Trust to restore land at the base of the Sierra Foothills along the river corridor.
+Earth has also partnered with the San Joaquin River Parkway and Conservation Trust to restore land at the base of the Sierra Riverlands along the river corridor.
 Soil from the Earth soil transformation process is used to preserve stream-side forests and important habitats for fish and wildlife.

 For people who want their or their loved one’s cremated remains to become a tree, the soil from the human composting process can be mixed with cremation ashes, allowing family or friends to rest together.